 There are two ponds which are controlled by a sluice and feed a leat which runs the turbine.
 Boconnoc uses the sawmill to mill their own timber, mainly oak, which is turned into beams, lintels and other products.
 Some soft woods are cut to provide materials for use on the estate as well as cutting wood for businesses like Olly’s who have a sustainable ethos.

-To book your tour of our Saw Mill, please email email@example.com with you choice of date and time, and our team will help arrange your visit.
+To book your tour of our Saw Mill, please email email@example.com to enquire about availability.

 Adult £20, Child (age 2 and over) £5.
 Children under 2 are free.